flipperdevices/flipperzero-firmware/README.md

      02_my_Playlist.qpl
 ```

+## Action Settings
+Long pressing the `Right` button will launch a settings menu for the currently selected action.
+This provides the following options:
+- Rename: Allows you to rename the selected item.
+Useful for changing sorting order.
+The file extension is preserved on signal files. **Note: folder renaming is broken right now**
+- Delete: Deletes files and folders - folders must be empty
+- Import Here: Launches file browser to let you select a signal file from anywhere on the SDcard and then copies it to the current folder.
+- Create Group: Prompts for the name of a new folder that will be created at that point in the folder structure.

 ## Playlists
 You can chain multiple signal playback actions together by creating a playlist.
 Simply create a text file which contains a list of paths to the signals you wish to transmit - they will be played sequentially.
 Playlist names show up as clickable button, like all other individual signals/actions.
 Playlist files feature the following:
 * Comments: lines that start with a `#` are ignored